bitwarden/help/_articles/providers/client-org-setup.md

    One common Group-Collection pattern is to create **Groups by Department** and **Collections by Function**, for example:

    {% image organizations/collections-graphic-2.png %}
 6. **Start Inviting Users**.
-Now that the infrastructure for securely and scalably sharing credentials is in place for you client, you can begin [inviting users to the Organization]({{site.baseurl}}/article/managing-users/#onboard-users).
+Now that the infrastructure for securely and scalably sharing credentials is in place for your client, you can begin [inviting users to the Organization]({{site.baseurl}}/article/managing-users/#onboard-users).
 To ensure the security of the Organization, Bitwarden applies a 3-step process for onboarding new users, Invite &rarr; Accept &rarr; Confirm.

    {% callout success %}**If your customer uses directory service** (Active Directory, an LDAP, Okta, etc.), use [Directory Connector]({{site.baseurl}}/article/directory-sync/) to automatically sync Organization users from the source directory and automatically issue invitations.{% endcallout %}